IBM/maximo-labs/MkDocs/apm_9.0/docs/demo_script.md

 In Health and Predict – Utilities, there’s also the ability to use a matrix (custom or OOTB) and do long-term replacement planning based on risk tolerance and available budget.

+### Identify / Investigate with Maps

+Start building an investment project from the matrix view.

+!!! attention "Actions"
+    Follow the action items below.

 ### Identify / Investigate with a Matrix